 - Generally, about 2 weeks later, you will attend your asylum interview.

 - One week after your interview is complete, the asylum office will mail the decision to your address or you will be required to pick it up at the asylum office.

 - If your asylum application is approved, you will receive work authorization along with other benefits.
-You may be eligible to apply for a green card after 12 months on continuous stay in the United States.
+You may be eligible to apply for a green card after 12 months of continuous stay in the United States.

-If you are not in valid status (your I-94 has expired) and your case is denied, you will be referred to an Immigration Judge.
+If you are not invalid status (your I-94 has expired) and your case is denied, you will be referred to an Immigration Judge.
 This means you will be given the opportunity to present your asylum case all over again before an immigration judge.
 This process is a bit more formal and you should consult with an asylum lawyer for further information.